Credible Uncertainty Quantification under Noise and System Model Mismatch: Credibility Metrics Analysis

-In Section I of the complementary material, we analyze the behaviour of each metric in the three cases.
-Table \ref{tab:metric_summary} summarizes the results.
+\begin{itemize} \item \textbf{In the NMM case with incorrect scaling covariance:} We set \(x_k=\mathbf{0}\) and \(\Sigma_k = \rm{I}_2\).
+We calculate the sample mean of ES by implementing 5,000 Monte Carlo runs for each \(\rho\).
+Fig. \ref{fig:ES_scale_bias}a plots the sample mean of ES against \(\rho\).
+It is evident that the ES penalizes pessimism more severely than optimism, a characteristic that stands in direct contrast to the properties of the NLL.
+This contrasting sensitivity to pessimism is fundamental to the proposed unified diagnostic approach, as it provides complementary information to the NLL. \item \textbf{In the SMM case with constant estimation bias:} We set \(\mu_k=\gamma[1,1]^T\), \(x_k=\mathbf{0}\), \(\Sigma_k = \rm{I}_2\).
+Similarly, we implement the Monte Carlo simulation (5,000 runs for each \(\gamma\)) and plot the relationship between the sample mean of ES and \(\gamma\) in Fig. \ref{fig:ES_scale_bias}b.
+Evidently, the ES always penalizes SMM.
+Since the ES always takes a non-negative value, it is difficult to distinguish NMM and SMM solely by using the ES. \end{itemize}

+Table \ref{tab:metric_summary} summarizes the properties of NEES, NCI, NLL, and ES.
 While each of the metrics discussed provides a unique perspective on credibility, each metric has its own limitations.
-NEES and NCI struggle to distinguish optimism from SMM, while NLL and ES show opposite sensitivities to covariance scaling but cannot independently identify the direction of non-credibility.
+NEES and NCI struggle to distinguish optimism from SMM, while NLL and ES show opposite sensitivities to covariance scaling but cannot independently identify the direction of noncredibility.
 This motivates our development of a unified evaluation scheme that synergistically combines these metrics to provide a more complete and reliable diagnosis.